machbase/machbase/content/en/neo/tutorials/webapp-http.md

 - line 6: Declare the data payload contains time value in millisecond unix epoc. which is used in line 14 `Date.now()`.
 - line 9: Set content-type of the payload, so that machbase-neo interprets it properly.
 - line 11-18: The actual data in payload.
 This example has only one record in the `rows` field, but it may contain multiple records,

-Save the code and open in web browser by click ► button on left top corner of the editor.

 {{< figure src="../img/simple-webapp-2.jpg" width="600px" >}}